 Instructions

-Once the dough has finished bulk ferment, you will need to fill and shape the cinnamon rolls.
+Once the dough has finished bulk fermentation, you will need to fill and shape the sourdough cinnamon rolls.

-Before you roll out the dough you need to make the filling.
-Add brown sugar, white sugar, cinnamon and butter to a stand mixer and mix until it resembles wet sand.
-Set aside while you roll out the dough.
+Mix together the melted butter, brown sugar and cinnamon until it resembles wet sand.
+Set this aside while you roll out the dough.

-Turn the dough out on to the counter.
-It shouldn't be sticky and be easy the handle.
-Do not use flour when rolling out the dough.
+Turn the dough out onto the counter.
+Do not use flour when rolling out the dough, it shouldn’t be sticky.

 Second Rise